 The importer of record — the party that paid IEEPA duties to U.S. Customs and Border Protection — is the entity eligible to pursue a refund.
 This typically includes manufacturers, wholesalers, retailers, distributors, and e-commerce businesses that imported goods subject to IEEPA tariffs between February 2025 and February 2026.
 Your eligibility can be confirmed through your CBP entry summaries (Form 7501) and ACE data.

 Key documents include CBP entry summaries (Form 7501), ACE system data showing duties paid, commercial invoices, bills of lading, and customs broker records.
-Our recovery partners help you gather and organize this documentation — you don't need to have everything prepared upfront.
+Our partners help you gather and organize this documentation — you don't need to have everything prepared upfront.
 Your customs broker can typically pull most of the required data from their systems.